 Environmental Restoration Program Sites.
 An Environmental Restoration Program (ERP) site is a location where a hazardous substance(s) has been released and has been identified for site characterization and remediation.
 At Holloman AFB, there is one ERP site (Site SS-18) situated south of facilities that would support the F-16 FTU mission.
-This site is not within an area to be used to support the interim relocation of F-16 aircraft.
+This site is not within an area to be used to support the interim relocation of F-16 aircraft (Holloman AFB, 2013, pg 9-2).
 Because this site is not within the area to support the F-16 FTU mission and has been recommended for no further action, no impact from this ERP site is anticipated.